 Your Jetpack has a glitch.
 Something went wrong that’s never supposed to happen.
 Guess you’re just lucky: xml_rpc-32700.
 Try connecting again.

-Some versions of Varnish have a known bug which prevents Varnish from correctly communicating with the webserver via HTTP/1.0.
+Some versions of Varnish have a known bug that prevents Varnish from correctly communicating with the webserver via HTTP/1.0.
 Until the bug is fixed by Varnish, you can try this workaround, which tells Varnish to use HTTP/1.1 instead.

 If that doesn’t work, you can try temporarily disabling Varnish, connecting Jetpack, then reenabling Varnish.
 This post discusses how to do that for sites using Nginx+Varnish.